open223/docs.open223.info/reference/SPARQL.md

 SPARQL querying basics: The SPARQL querying language is used in SHACL graphs.
 While SHACL graphs use multiple subject-predicate-object expressions to describe complex relationships.
 SPARQL is used to query specific information from those complex relationships of SHACL graphs.
 For example, SPARQL can retrieve SHACL subject-predicate-object expressions with a specific subject, a specific predicate, a specific object, or any combinations of subject, predicate, and object.

-In the model usage section ___ below, a tutorial shows how to run SPARQL competency questions on 223P models.
+In the model usage section TODO ___ below, a tutorial shows how to run SPARQL competency questions on 223P models.
 Open223 provides these example models and queries, and also allows users to upload their own building models and write their own SPARQL queries for further testing.

 Several other query languages are often used for graph data models.
 These include the Cypher language employed by Neo4J and GraphQL.
 Unlike SPARQL, which is designed specifically for RDF, they can still be used on 223P models.

-In example ___ below, a tutorial
+In example TODO ___ below, a tutorial